ChannyHong/ISREncoder/README.md

 ## Parsing and Caching Scripts

-### Producing a monolingual corpora cache file from a Wikipedia dump
+### Producing a monolingual corpora cache file from Wikipedia dump

 1. Download the [Wikipedia dump](https://dumps.wikimedia.org/) of the language of interest (.XML file).